Variety (is the spice of life)

 Sometimes, the pressure of studying multiple subjects can get daunting.
 You have to handle a contact-hour heavy timetable along with multiple deadlines from different subjects.
 As well as anything you do outside of your course, occasionally, this can be a little stressful.
 However, the support system within natural sciences is incredible.
 The multitude of staff within single-subjects, are always happy to answer any questions related to their area of expertise.
 There is also a dedicated team of NatSci staff who are all incredibly approachable and always there to help out.

 Along with your buddy from the year above, each student is assigned a supervisor for the duration of your degree.
 Meetings twice a term are the perfect time to bring up any worries you might be having.
 These could include deadline worries or anything going on in your personal life that may affect your studies.
 Anything that directly impacts your studies goes through them, and they’re always at the end of an email if something happens during term-time that you need to discuss.

 For academic issues, Dr. Katherine Selby (director of our board of studies) runs a drop-in session weekly.
-During these drop-ins she is always happy to discuss any problems that come from working between departments.
-For example: when four departments set five deadlines within four days of each other, she’s happy to try and liaise between different members of staff, in order to resolve the problem.
+During these drop-ins she is always happy to discuss any problems that come from working between subjects.
+For example: when four subjects set five deadlines within four days of each other, she’s happy to try and liaise between different members of staff, in order to resolve the problem.